Click to toggle navigation menu.

 Religions in My Neighborhood

-We are excited to present the Second Edition of our Religions in My Neighborhood curriculum!
+We are excited to present the second edition of our Religions in My Neighborhood curriculum!

 Since its initial publication in 2012, Religions in My Neighborhood has reached tens of thousands of students across the country and internationally.
 This Second Edition contains new and updated lessons that increase the range of academic, social, and emotional skills students can practice.